Skip to main content

 How to rent with a poor credit history

-Landlords and agents must ask your permission to carry out a credit check.
+They must ask your permission to do a credit check.

 Be honest if you're asked about your credit history.
 You could lose your holding deposit if you do not declare issues you know about.

-If you're in dispute with a creditor about whether you owe a debt, you can add a note to explain this.
+If you're in dispute with a creditor about a debt, add a note to say this.

 Disputes about your credit file

-If any information on your credit file is wrong, you can contact the credit reference agency or lender direct to ask them to correct it.
-You normally get a response within 1 month.
+You can ask them to fix it.
+You should get a response within 1 month.

-The Information Commissioner's Office (ICO) can investigate complaints about credit file disputes.
+The Information Commissioner's Office (ICO) can look into complaints about credit file disputes.

 You can read more about credit file disputes on the ICO website.
 Look for their 'Credit explained' leaflet.

-Being married or in a civil partnership does not always mean you are affected by your partner's poor credit.
+Being married or in a civil partnership does not always mean your partner's poor credit affects you.

-You are only financially connected to someone if you have a joint account, loan or credit card with them.
+It is only if you have a joint account, loan or credit card with them.

-• need to continue paying rent in advance every few months
+• need to keep paying rent in advance

-• have to get a guarantor if you can't continue paying rent in advance
+• should get a guarantor if you cannot keep paying rent in advance

 Guarantors

-If you cannot pay rent upfront, you could consider asking a friend or family member to act as your guarantor.
-This means they agree to pay your rent if you miss any payments.
+You could ask a friend or family member to be your guarantor.
+This means they pay your rent if you miss any payments.

-Your guarantor may have to pass a credit check or provide information about their financial circumstances.
+Your guarantor might have to pass a credit check or give information about their finances.

-Your council's housing department may have a scheme to help if you do not have anyone who can act as a guarantor for you.
+Your council's housing department might have a scheme to help if you do not have anyone who can be your guarantor.

-Landlords who do not use a letting agent are less likely to carry out credit checks, but they may need proof of your financial circumstances and renting history.
+Landlords who do not use a letting agent are less likely to carry out credit checks.

-Social media groups and online forums in your area may have details of properties available to rent direct from landlords.
+Look in local social media groups and forums for properties to rent direct from landlords.

-Check with friends, family and colleagues to see if they can recommend landlords in the area.
+Check with friends, family and people at work to see if they know landlords in the area.

 Help with housing from your council

-Your council may be able to help you find somewhere to live if you're at risk of homelessness.
+Your council could help you find a place if you're at risk of homelessness.

-You might find it difficult to get a private rented home if you have:
+It could be hard to find a private rented home if you have:

 • an individual voluntary arrangement (IVA)